 Thought to be set within Samoa, the story of Moana centres around a female Pacific Islander (the first central Disney character to ever have this description) who wishes to explore the world by sea.

-Crossing the barrier reef has long since been a taboo within her hometown, but she is a traveller and a wayfinder through and through.
+Crossing the barrier reef has long since been a taboo within her hometown, but she‘s a traveller and a wayfinder through and through.

 Her people believe the demi-God, Maui stole Te Fiti’s greenstone heart, which means that ocean life is dwindling all around them.

-Some say Te Fiti is a personalization of the island of Tahiti, which is also pan Polynesian for “a faraway place”.
+Some say Te Fiti is a personalisation of the island of Tahiti, which is also pan Polynesian for “a faraway place”.
 This to me seems like a fair analysis.

 Anyway, in the storyline, Moana sets sail to this “faraway place” to restore the island’s heart.

-Now, I do not wish to go into too much more detail on the plot as I’m not interested in producing any spoilers.
-If you have yet to watch Moana and want to know more, well then, you will just have to watch it.
+Now, I don’t wish to go into too much more detail on the plot as I’m not interested in producing any spoilers.
+If you have yet to watch Moana and want to know more, well then, you’ll just have to watch it.